lwneal/tfasts/README.md

-Time-Frequency Audio Segmentation Tool Set
+## Time-Frequency Audio Segmentation Tool Set

-Oregon State University Bioacoustics Group
+Version 0.1: Extremely buggy, work in progress

 TFASTS is a set of command-line tools for manipulating audio in the spectrogram domain.

-You can use TFASTS to remove some noise from audio recordings, given examples of the type of sound you want to hear.
+You can use TFASTS to remove some noise from audio recordings, if you have clean recordings to learn from.

-Example Usage
+### Example Usage

 Suppose you have a big set of audio recordings of African Swallow mating calls.
 TFASTS can process these calls to learn what African Swallows sound like.

         learn clearly_recorded_audio_files/african_swallows/ african_swallows.rf

-This scans your collection of African Swallow recordings, and constructs a statistical model of their sound.
 Now, you might have a new audio recording that contains an African Swallow amidst noise.
-You can use TFASTS to filter out the noise, like so:
+You can filter out the noise like so:

         filter -m african_swallows.rf new_noisy_input.wav filtered_output.wav